xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

      - embedded     : build without database support
      - debug        : build with debug support
      - dev          : build with development and debug support
+     - script       : compiles only main_script for compilation of external scripts or other test code

 For minimum build size use also -a -gcflags=all="-l -B -wb=false" -ldflags="-w -s"